scikit-image/skimage-archive/meeting-notes/2024/2024-01-29_skimage2-meeting.md

 - We care about public API first
 - Type description in docstrings will be ground truth
-  - Automatic stub generation from docstrings, e.g [docs2stubs](https://github.com/gramster/docs2stubs)
+  - Automatic stub generation from docstrings, e.g, [docs2stubs](https://github.com/gramster/docs2stubs)
 - CI does type checking only on test suite
 - Expect iterative process